How to choose a home theater projector

 Projectors provide the ultimate home theater experience.
 Nothing else comes as close to truly re-creating the viewing experience of a movie theater.
 We often talk about how a bigger screen is the most impactful upgrade for TVs.
 Projectors make it possible to enjoy images that are much larger than even the biggest TVs offer.

 You can place a movie projector on a coffee table or out of view on a bookcase or shelf in the back of your room.
 Or you can ceiling-mount your projector (we have mounts for most of the models we carry).

-Projector screens come in a variety of sizes, and can be wall-mounted or retractable (manual or motorized).
-You can skip the screen and project movies directly onto a wall.
+Projector screens come in a variety of sizes, and can be fixed-frame or retractable (manual or motorized).
+If your budget is really tight you can skip the screen and project movies directly onto a wall.
 That generally looks OK, but a screen delivers a smoother, more consistent image, and helps any projector perform at its best.

 A home theater projector is a practical, cost-effective way to enjoy cinema-like picture size and quality at home.

 Projector vs. TV

 That said, most projector owners also have at least one TV.
 The projector experience is unbeatable for movies, sports, or any other viewing where you're really focused on what's happening on the screen.
 But if you just want to catch a few minutes of news before bedtime, firing up a projector rig can be a little inconvenient.

 Is a projector for you?